Powerpoint/Keynote

 11. Pay a designer to create a unified design: Nothing says ‘cobbled together’ like inconsistent PPT slides design.
 If you are sensible, do not spend your own time trying to become a PowerPoint expert.
 Pay a presentation designer and use your precious time for your key business goals.
 Designers are expert in creating PPT presentation slide design catering to worldwide clients.

-McKinsey, BCG and Bain Consulting Presentation
+Engaging Client Presentations – McKinsey, BCG, and Bain Consulting Presentation

 MBB is a shorthand way to refer to the “Big 3” strategy consulting firms, McKinsey & Company, Boston Consulting Group, and Bain & Company.
 Formatting plays a key role in consulting presentation.
 Bringing in the consistency in terms of fonts, colors, logos, etc. are ensured to reflect the branding all across the slide deck, that resonates with the brand image.
-Some tips for delivering a successful consulting presentation include: knowing your audience, keeping your message clear and concise, using visuals to support your points, practicing your delivery, and being prepared to answer questions and address concerns.
-It’s also important to establish credibility and build rapport with your audience.

 Final Thoughts – Delivering Engaging Client Presentations